 All of these materials are available for use under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License

-Fortunately, we have had the privilege of introducing many educators from across Canada to our tutor training program.
-If you would like to take the training yourself, or would like to send a member of your team to our training, please check the link below.
+Fortunately, we have had the privilege of introducing many educators from across Canada to our tutor training program and ways of developing programs to meet individual insitutional needs.
+If you would like to take the progam yourself, or would like to send a member of your team to our Development Program, please check the link below.
 We look forward to meeting you.

-We will offer the TPDW program online starting October 23 and running in 5 sessions to November 23, 2020.
+We will offer the TPDW program online for fall 2022.
 For more information about this workshop, please click here.